Privilege Escalation

 Major operations performed by “pip”

-List all installed packages: To check the list of all installed python packages in our machine we can use option “list” followed by pip command.
-The list option has its vital role in pip command as it can perform many operations that a user can need.
-Some of these functions are listed below:
+List all installed packages: To begin with, to check the list of all installed Python packages on our machine, we can use the “list” option followed by the pip command.
+Notably, the list option plays a vital role in the pip command, as it can perform many operations that a user might require.
+For example, some of these functions are listed below:

 • List installed packages: This will help in listing all the installed packages.